Darius the Great: Persian invasion of Greece

 Darius's European expedition was a major event in his reign, which began with the invasion of Thrace.
 Darius also conquered many cities of the northern Aegean, Paeonia, while Macedonia submitted voluntarily, after the demand of earth and water, becoming a vassal kingdom.
 He then left Megabyzus to conquer Thrace, returning to Sardis to spend the winter.
 The Greeks living in Asia Minor and some of the Greek islands had submitted to Persian rule already by 510 BCE.
 Nonetheless, there were certain Greeks who were pro-Persian, although these were largely based in Athens.
 To improve Greek-Persian relations, Darius opened his court and treasuries to those Greeks who wanted to serve him.
 These Greeks served as soldiers, artisans, statesmen and mariners for Darius.
-However, the increasing concerns amongst the Greeks over the strength of Darius's kingdom along with the constant interference by the Greeks in Ionia and Lydia were stepping stones towards the conflict that was yet to come between Persia and certain of the leading Greek city states.
+However, the increasing concerns among the Greeks over the strength of Darius's kingdom along with the constant interference by the Greeks in Ionia and Lydia were stepping stones towards the conflict that was yet to come between Persia and certain of the leading Greek city states.

 When Aristagoras organized the Ionian Revolt, Eretria and Athens supported him by sending ships and troops to Ionia and by burning Sardis.
 Persian military and naval operations to quell the revolt ended in the Persian reoccupation of Ionian and Greek islands, as well as the re-subjugation of Thrace and the conquering of Macedonia in 492 BCE under Mardonius.
-Macedon had been a vassal kingdom of the Persians since the late 6th century BC, but retained autonomy.
-Mardonius' 492 campaign made it a fully subordinate part of the Persian kingdom.
-These military actions, coming as a direct response to the revolt in Ionia, were the beginning of the First Persian invasion of (mainland) Greece.
+Macedon had been a vassal kingdom of the Persians since the late 6th century BCE, but retained autonomy.
+Mardonius's 492 campaign made it a fully subordinate part of the Persian kingdom.
+These military actions, coming as a direct response to the revolt in Ionia, were the beginning of the first Persian invasion of mainland Greece.
 At the same time, anti-Persian parties gained more power in Athens, and pro-Persian aristocrats were exiled from Athens and Sparta.

 Darius responded by sending troops led by his son-in-law across the Hellespont.
 However, a violent storm and harassment by the Thracians forced the troops to return to Persia.
 Seeking revenge on Athens and Eretria, Darius assembled another army of 20,000 men under his Admiral, Datis, and his nephew Artaphernes, who met success when they captured Eretria and advanced to Marathon.
 In 490 BCE, at the Battle of Marathon, the Persian army was defeated by a heavily armed Athenian army, with 9,000 men who were supported by 600 Plataeans and 10,000 lightly armed soldiers led by Miltiades.
 The defeat at Marathon marked the end of the first Persian invasion of Greece.
 Darius began preparations for a second force which he would command, instead of his generals; however, before the preparations were complete, Darius died, thus leaving the task to his son Xerxes.